scala/docs.scala-lang/sips/pending/_posts/2017-02-07-make-types-behave-like-expressions.md

 Unfortunately, there is a 'surprise' element since the two differ in behaviour:

 1. **Infix operator precedence and associativity**:
-The differences are detailed in the Scala spec.
 Infix types are 'mostly' left-associative, while the expression operations are more intuitive with different precedence weights.
 Please see [Infix Types](http://scala-lang.org/files/archive/spec/2.12/03-types.html#infix-types) and [Infix Operations](http://scala-lang.org/files/archive/spec/2.12/06-expressions.html#infix-operations) sections of the Scala specifications for more details.